-Fairfax’s Acute Care Program provides a secure environment for adults who are experiencing extreme disturbances in thought and behavior.
+Fairfax’s Acute Care Program provides a secure environment for adults in the Seattle metropolitan area who are experiencing extreme disturbances in thought and behavior.
 While all of Fairfax inpatient services are in a secure facility, there is a particular emphasis in the acute care program as many of these adult patients are involuntarily detained.
 That means that the Washington State County Courts, either directly or through their designees, have determined that the patient represents harm to themselves or others and is incapable of making a reasonable decision to seek help.

 “One in four people in the world will be affected by mental or neurological disorders at some point in their lives.
 Around 450 million people currently suffer from such conditions, placing mental disorders among the leading causes of ill-health and disability worldwide.
 Treatments are available, but nearly two-thirds of people with a known mental disorder never seek help from a health professional.
 Stigma, discrimination and neglect prevent care and treatment from reaching people with mental disorders.”